JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 <secondary-label ref="Android Studio"/>

 <tldr>
-<p>This tutorial uses Android Studio, but you can also follow it in IntelliJ IDEA.
-When <a href="quickstart.md">set up properly</a>,
+<p>This tutorial uses IntelliJ IDEA, but you can also follow it in Android Studio.
-   both IDEs share the same core functionality and Kotlin Multiplatform support.</p>
+   Both IDEs share the same core functionality and Kotlin Multiplatform support.</p>
 </tldr>

 This guide is about migrating an Android-only app to multiplatform across the whole stack,